 Beta-carotene and lung cancer

 A number of human studies and meta-analyses have shown that higher circulating levels of carotenoids including β-carotene, lycopene and β-cryptoxanthin are associated with lower risk of lung cancer.
-Further, evidence from both animal and laboratory studies have shown that carotenoids can block certain carcinogenic processes and inhibit tumor cell growth.
+Further, evidence from both animal and laboratory studies have shown that carotenoids can block certain carcinogenic processes and inhibit tumour cell growth.
 Some proposed mechanisms for these actions include:

 - functioning as an antioxidant